Are Turkey flights and holidays cancelled after 7.8 earthquake?

 The initial 7.8 earthquake struck the southeastern city of Gaziantep at 4.17am local time.
 Turkey’s emergency authorities have since reported a second, 7.5 magnitude earthquake in a different southeast location at 1.24pm local time.

-At the time of writing, the combined death toll of the incident in Syria and Turkey stands at 1 ,300.
+At the time of writing, the combined death toll of the incident in Syria and Turkey stands at more than 2,300.

 Are holidays to Turkey in the coming weeks affected, and are airlines still operating flights?